code-lts/doctum/README.rst

         'class.twig': '%s.html'

-Files are contained into sections, depending on how Sami needs to treat them:
+Files are contained into sections, depending on how Doctum needs to treat them:

 * ``static``: Files are copied as is (for assets like images, stylesheets, or JavaScript files);